 Traditional Muay Thai punches were initially very limited with straight jabs and circular punches being the most utilized strikes.
-It all changed with a globalization of Thai boxing.
+It all changed with a globalization of Muay Thai boxing.
 Western boxing strikes started being adopted by nak muay farang - foreign practitioners - and introduced new kind of punches and combinations.

-In my old gym, I have trained both: traditional Muay Thai punches and western boxing punching techniques.
+In my old gym, I have trained both: traditional Muay Thai punches and Western boxing punching techniques.
 The more esteem was put on western boxing techniques though.
-The reason was simple: western boxing strikes are more powerful than a traditional Muay Thai strikes.
+The reason is simple: boxing strikes are more powerful than a traditional Muay Thai strikes.
 That said old school strikes can be more suitable for setting up a kick or an elbow or knee strike right after the punch.
 The traditional style also definitely utilizes stiff jabs more often.
 Western style is more focused on delivering powerful punch combos while Thai style put more esteem on balance between punches and kicks.

-Most of Muay Thai taught in western gyms, especially those focused on preparing adepts to compete on a pro/semi-pro level, is a hybrid Thai Boxing.
+Most of Muay Thai taught in western gyms, especially those focused on preparing adepts to compete on a pro/semi-pro level, is a hybrid Muay Thai Boxing.
 An improved and more effective version of a traditional art.
 Thanks to this traditional punching arsenal got enriched by hooks, uppercuts, jabs, overhands and shovel hooks.